 Every year, distracted driving claims thousands of lives in the United States.
-In fact, in Colorado alone, there are more than 40 accidents every day that are related to distracted driving.
+In fact, in Colorado alone, there are more than 40 accidents every day that is related to distracted driving.
 If you have been injured by a distracted driver in Colorado, you may be entitled to compensation.

 What is Distracted Driving?